vectordotdev/timber-io/_docs/app/basics/search-syntax.md

 The Timber search syntax follows familiar standards set by other popular services and websites.
 This documentation outlines the various syntax options when executing a search.
-The purpose is to ensure you utilize the full power of the Timber search feature.
+The purpose is to enable you to utilize the full power of the Timber search feature.

 ## Demo